VaishnaviLalan106/PetFeedingReminder/README.md

 ---

 ## 🔧 Tech Stack
-     - Python 3
+     -Python 3
      -Tkinter (GUI)
      -ttkthemes (Modern UI themes)
      -Pillow (Image handling)
      -PyInstaller (for EXE conversion)
 ---

 ## 🎨 Customization
      -Change theme using ThemedTk(theme="breeze").
      -Replace the paw icon with your own image.
      -Adjust the window size and colors in root.geometry() and root.configure(bg="").

 ---